wdi-sf-september-2014/notes/objects_and_primitives/README.md

 * The **instance** of the Console object
 * A property called **memory** and that property's properties!

-So, we've now discovered some of the `Console` object's **properties**.
+So, we've now discovered one of the `Console` object's **properties**.

-Let's try to get one of these property's values.
+Let's try to get that property's values.

 Type in `console.memory` and press enter.
 What happens?